kalavai-net/kalavai-client/docs/docs/compatibility.md

 ### Hardware compatibility:

 - `amd64` or `x86_64` CPU architecture for seed and worker nodes.
 - `arm64` CPU architecture for worker nodes.
+Note: not all workloads support arm64 workers.
-- NVIDIA GPU
+- NVIDIA GPU or AMD GPUs
-- Mac M series, AMD and Intel GPUs are currently not supported ([interested in helping us test it?](https://kalavai-net.github.io/kalavai-client/compatibility/#help-testing-amd-gpus))
+- Mac M series and Intel GPUs are currently not supported ([interested in helping us test it?](https://kalavai-net.github.io/kalavai-client/compatibility/#help-testing-amd-gpus))

 ## Help testing new systems